dell/csm-docs/content/docs/concepts/cosidriver/features/objectscale.md

 ## Prerequisites

-In order to use COSI Driver on ObjectScale platform, the following components MUST be deployed to your cluster:
+To use the COSI Driver on the ObjectScale platform, you must deploy the following components to your cluster:

 - Kubernetes Container Object Storage Interface CRDs
 - Container Object Storage Interface Controller